Akid-Affian/namik-ddns/API-SPEC.md

 KO
 ```

-If you add the `&verbose=true` parameter to your request, then OK responses have more information:
+If you add the `&verbose=true` parameter to your request, successful responses will provide more information:

 ```
 OK